VDA5050/VDA5050/VDA5050_EN.md

 If there is no way to map some action to one of the actions of the following section, the AGV manufacturer can define additional actions that shall be used by master control.

-### 6.8.1 Predefined action definition, their parameters, effects and scope
+### 6.8.1 Definition, parameters, effects and scope of predefined actions

 general | | scope
 :---:|--- | :---: